+I purchased these bins to organize books for partner reading so they would stand vertically and titles could be more easily seen.
 I found this to be the best way to organize the bins.
 All bins and their parts, including the MUST Do, MAY DO lists, are color-coded to match the tables where they sit and/or the reading groups they are in.

-	I select seatwork that is differentiated to meet their reading goals.
+After I create my targeted plan, I select seatwork that is differentiated to meet their reading goals.
 I use the activity sheets that come with our Houghton Mifflin Journeys series, but you can use any seatwork that supplements what your students are working on.

 When they are finished, they insert their work on the “Done” side.
 The next day, I staple any unfinished work to their new seatwork.
-If their stapled packet of unfinished work begins to grow after a few days, it is time to decide
+If their stapled packet of unfinished work begins to group after a few days it time to decide if:

 - Is the work too challenging?
 Do I need to modify for that child?

 - Is the student off task during their seatwork time?

 - Do I need to move the student closer to the guided reading table so I can better monitor their independent work?

 - Is seatwork even appropriate for this student?
 Perhaps this student is not an independent worker and needs to be included in two guided reading groups.

 - Is it time for a note/call home?